imkeech/WordEmbedding_CBOW/README.md

-# WordEmbedding_CBOW
+# Word Embedding with CBOW
-Continuous Bag-of-Words (CBOW) model for generating word embeddings
+This project is to implement the Continuous Bag-of-Words (CBOW) model, a neural network-based approach for generating word embeddings that capture semantic and syntactic relationships between words.